‘Who Gets to Profit off Our Culture?’ Indigenous Designers Are Growing Platforms for Change

 Remedying generational issues that extend far beyond the sphere of material appropriation is one of the many uphill battles Native American communities face, but for ThunderVoice, Kussman, and Glasses, these partnerships are a promising sign that there is a movement underway of consumer accountability.

 “Ultimately, the conversation we’re talking about is: Who gets to profit off our culture and who gets to represent us?”
 ThunderVoice says.
 “The answer to that should be obvious….Art and fashion are beautiful means of entering that conversation without even using words.
 With our hats, there’s just something to them.
 That’s because we’re doing it our way.”

 ‘The Symbolism Is Us’

-ThunderVoice spent his formidable years in two starkly contrasted worlds.
+ThunderVoice spent his formative years in two starkly contrasted worlds.
 Oscillating between the Arizona wilderness and the bustling city of Phoenix, ancient and modern forged an identity with eyes forward and a heart tethered to the old ways.

 Reflecting on these worlds came naturally through art, which ThunderVoice says pulled back the curtain on an Indigenous culture confronting many of the issues that, until then, he’d encountered primarily through the lens of an individual from Navajo Nation.

 “I started connecting with artists from other tribes and realizing there were universal struggles between our experiences,” he says.
 “Even though we’re separated by miles, there are so many similarities, good and bad, even down to our sense of humor.
 It was almost like meeting family.”

 ThunderVoice’s pivot to hat-making came in the wake of a stint helming an art gallery in Santa Fe, New Mexico.
 He admired the flat-brimmed styles worn by Navajo people of the past, a design he personally donned after acquiescing to his father’s many requests to ditch the baseball caps he’d worn out over the years.